Aesthetics: Ontology and categories

 The ontology of art seeks to discern the fundamental categories of being to which all artworks belong.
 (Note: This inquiry is closely related to definitions of art but not identical, since artworks may belong to the same ontological category as other things.
 Definitions, by contrast, usually seek to identify features that distinguish artworks from all other things.)
-Universalists argue that artworks are universals—general or repeatable entities that can have several instances at the same time.
+One approach argues that artworks are universals—general or repeatable entities that can have several instances at the same time.
 For example, a novel can have many copies, a film can have many screenings, and a photo can have many prints.
 One version of this view distinguishes artworks as types from their instances, which are considered tokens of this type.
-Particularists reject the idea that artworks are universals, arguing instead that they are particulars or unique concrete entities.
+A different outlook rejects the idea that artworks are universals, arguing instead that they are particulars or unique concrete entities.
 For them, if there are several instances, then the artwork is the collection or sum of all instances.
 According to this view, Alfred Stieglitz's photograph The Steerage is not a type underlying its prints but rather the collection or sum of all prints together.

 A similar discussion addresses whether artworks are material objects, which exist independent of observers, or intentional objects, which exist in the experience of observers.
 Pluralists argue that different types of artworks belong to distinct ontological categories.
+(Note: For example, Richard Wollheim and Nicholas Wolterstorff hold that some artworks, such as paintings, are physical objects, while others have a non-physical nature, such as literature.
+Noël Carroll argues that mass art, which can be delivered to many people in distinct locations at the same time, belongs to a different ontological category than other forms of art.)
 Contextualists accept this view and further propose that the ontological category depends on the context of discussion.
 Deflationism is skeptical about the fundamental existence of artworks in any form.
 It acknowledges that the term art may be practically useful in everyday language but rejects that it refers to any fundamental entities of reality.

 Some categorizations of art forms focus on the medium used to express artistic ideas, such as the use of oil paint.

 Artworks are categorized in many ways.
 Some distinctions focus on the medium used to express artistic ideas.
 For example, paintings typically use paint, such as oil or acrylic paint, which is distributed on a surface, whereas dance involves bodily movements.
 Similarly, music is performed using instruments and voice to produce sounds, and literature relies on language.
 Hybrid forms like opera and film combine several of these elements.
 Another distinction is between performance works and object works.
 Performance works, like a song performed on stage, are dynamically enacted in time, whereas object works, like a painting, have a more static nature.
 Artworks can also be classified by art historic style, such as impressionism and surrealism, and by their intended purpose, like political and religious art.